Covid-19 Support Series #2

 7. Even if you don’t do all of these activities perfectly, recording your behavior will keep you focused on your goals so that you will be more successful.

 8. You might want to choose two or three items and become successful with those.
 Then add more until you master the whole list.

 We create new habits after repeating new behaviors for 60 days.
 Consistency is the key.

 I love you.
 I bless you.
 I believe in you.

-Benita Esposito is a psychotherapist in Georgia with four decades experience.
+Benita Esposito is a psychotherapist in Georgia and North Carolina USA with four decades experience.

 If you would like to schedule a complimentary 10-minute phone chat to see if we are a good fit for counseling, please complete the Contact Form.

 I offer “distance counseling” by Zoom videoconference.
 I also offer FaceTime during this Covid-19 crisis to all residents of Georgia.
 In non-crisis times, I see clients in my Blairsville, Georgia office.

 If you live in another state, it may be possible to receive counseling from me because the federal and state guidelines have changed during the Covid-19 pandemic.
 Please inquire on the website of your state’s professional counselor licensing board.

 Please comment on this article or leave a question.
 Please share it with your friends on social media.